WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/hyphens.md

 ## Numbers and fractions

+En dashes are generally used to indicate a range of numbers, the minus sign, or negative numbers.
+Although you can use en dashes for these purposes, you can also use hyphens or the word *to* for numerical ranges.

+Use an en dash indicate a range of numbers such as values or dates.
+Don't add spaces before and after the en dash or the hyphen.

+For more information, see "En dashes" and "Units of Measurement".

 ## Space around hyphens

 Don't insert a space on either side of a hyphen, except when using a suspended hyphen, in which case insert a space after (but not before) the hyphen.